St Benedict's Catholic School: Curriculum

 The school follows the National Curriculum and offers a range of subjects at GCSE and A-Level.
 As a Catholic school, Religious Education is taught from that standpoint and is compulsory at GCSE.
 Sixth form students who study 3 A Levels are obliged to take a course known as "General Religious Education", which involves no examinations or certificates yet is mandatory.

 The school offers a sixth form for students over the age of 16, covering Year 12s and Year 13s.
-The Sixth Form is highly successful and has a strong track record offering a range of 'facilitating' and 'keystone' subjects at A level.
-The school has enjoyed long-standing success in supporting students with securing places at Oxford and Cambridge universities as well as medicine and dentistry.
-Around 150 students study in the Sixth Form.